 The open source movement, which made source code of any open-source application free to any developer, also increased cloud popularity.
 Developers could rapidly deploy open source code on the cloud.
-Over time cloud providers like AWS also started offering pre-configured open source software packages.
-Open-source was attractive to programmers as it allowed them to modify code in this new era where cloud infrastructure was controlled by the vendor.
+Over time, cloud providers like AWS also started offering pre-configured open source software packages.
+Open-source was attractive to programmers, as it allowed them to modify code in this new era where cloud infrastructure was controlled by the vendor.

 The open source movement and cloud services, like AWS, grew in both size and popularity.
 Netflix joined AWS and made millions from subscription-based entertainment in the form of movies and TV shows.
 User friendly, inexpensive, and convenient, Netflix took over the video rental space in record time.
 Their subscription base grew to millions quickly.
 Netflix relied on AWS to support the rapid growth of their streaming business.
-Soon, companies like Adobe, Samsung, SAP, Sony also adopted AWS.
+Soon, companies like Adobe, Samsung, SAP, and Sony also adopted AWS.

 The rise of SaaS

 Office 365 is the epitome of SaaS.
 Most people are familiar with the evolution of Office, in all its incarnations.
-While versions on disk still exist and can be found in basement boxes and the bottoms of office drawers, people access new Office products are now via the Internet.
+While versions on disk still exist and can be found in basement boxes and the bottoms of office drawers, people access new Office products now via the Internet.

-The parts of cloud infrastructure
+The multiple parts of cloud infrastructure

 Cloud infrastructure is like physical infrastructures — there are multiple parts that make up a whole.
 Servers still exist, but they are decoupled from customers.
 Customers don’t rent servers.
 Instead, they rent compute, memory, or storage.